swiftlang/swift-evolution/proposals/NNNN-swiftpm-targets-same-package-product-dependencies.md

 ### Rust's Cargo Workspaces

 Rust's Cargo package manager has a feature called [Cargo Workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) which allows multiple packages to be vended from a single repository.
 This is very useful for keeping subsystems of a large project separate, including being able to keep their dependencies separate.
 SwiftPM could introduce a similar system which would make the existing workaround much more manageable, by essentially making it a supported use-case.
 However this would be a massive undertaking and would likely require much stronger motivation to be worthwhile.
-Additionally, this can already be somewhat achieved using [a custom Swift package registry implementation designed to vend subdirectories of a repository as separate packages](https://github.com/stackotter/swiftpm-workspaces).
+Additionally, this can already be somewhat achieved using [a custom Swift package registry implementation designed to vend subdirectories of a repository as separate packages](https://github.com/stackotter/swiftpm-workspaces), however that has issues of its own for local development (the separate packages can't depend on eachother via paths which means that this solution is basically useless).

 ### Doing nothing